 Text, Context, Intertext: Readings and New Media in the 21st Century

 The goal of this course is to develop students’ skills in reading and interpreting contemporary texts in the post-Soviet era.
-Students will learn how to comprehend the background of the text, to grasp the meaning of the context, and to distinguish intertexts.
-Students will work with different kinds of new media texts including online news, social media excerpts, tweets, forums, YouTube videos, etc. They will read articles and essays of Shenderovich, Novodvorskaya, and Rubinshtein, and short stories of Tolstaya, Pelevin, and Prilepin.
-In class, students will get practice in examining and interpreting readings and participate in the discussion of texts, whether assigned or found by the students themselves.
-They will prepare written assignments and produce various texts, ranging from essays to short fan fiction stories.Literature
+They will learn to comprehend the background of the text, to grasp the meaning of the context, and to distinguish intertexts.
+Students will work with different kinds of new media texts including online news, social media excerpts, forums, YouTube videos, interviews, etc. They will read articles and essays of Shenderovich, Rubinshtein, political verses of Bykov, and short stories of Tolstaya, Pelevin, and Sorokin.

 During class meetings, students will gain practice in examining and interpreting readings and participate in the discussion of texts—both those assigned and those found by the students themselves.
 They will prepare written assignments and produce various texts, ranging from essays to reports to short fiction.
 Literature

 Summer 2013, Summer 2015 Language Schools

 This course will explore the history of Russian cinema through the role assigned to women in films of pre-revolutionary Russia, the Soviet Union, and the post-Soviet era.
 Study of the “woman question” in cinema will include cultural developments and exploration of significant directors and genres.
 Students will watch films that examine the cultural tendency to define the role of women in retrospective and contemporary society.
 Films by Yevgeni Bauer, a prominent director who was present at the beginning of world cinema, will be screened, as well as films by other world-renowned directors such as Romm, Mikhalkov, Tarkovsky, Muratova, and Shepitko.